Louvre Museum: remaining elements of a bronze monument to King Louis XIV by Martin Desjardins erected at Place des Victoires in Paris in 1686

 King Louis-Philippe erected an equestrian statue of King Louis XIV at the entrance to Versailles and another one was placed by Charles X in Place des Victoires.
 That at Versailles resembles the model by Girardon, but the king is no longer portrayed as a Roman emperor and his wig is shorter than in the model and it is partially hidden by a hat.
 In the XIXth century wigs had become the ridiculous symbol of the Ancien Régime.

 While statues of Frech kings and emperors were erected and pulled down, the statue by Bernini continued to be ignored at the extreme border of Versailles.
-During the whole XIXth century and for most of the XXth his works were regarded as symbol of poor taste.
-Views changed thanks to Rudolf Wittkower, a German art historian who wrote Bernini, The Sculptor of the Roman Baroque in 1955 where he highlighted the great influence Bernini's works had on Italian and European sculpture.
+During the whole XIXth century and for most of the XXth century his works were regarded as symbol of poor taste.
+Views changed thanks to Rudolf Wittkower, a German art historian who wrote Art and Architecture in Italy 1600-1750 and Bernini, The Sculptor of the Roman Baroque in which he highlighted the great influence Bernini's works had on Italian and European sculpture.

 Gallerie de l'Orangerie at Versailles where the original statue is stored